ankitpanwar15/my-dagster-project/README.md

 ## Flow

+**Using IOManager for reading and writing the data to warehouse_location and transectional table.**

+why:- I/O managers in Dagster are used to handle the storage and retrieval of asset and op outputs, allowing you to separate business logic from I/O operations.

 ### Extraction, (group_name="extract")

 1. Extract data from souce, in this case its data folder and load into a central location like AWS S3.
 In my case its `warehouse_location/result`